 Her music has been performed at the UT Contemporary Music Festival, Cortona Sessions for New Music, Harvard Music Festival, Isador Bajic School, Rivers School Conservatory, and the Longy Divergent Studio by performers including Loadbang, Sarah Brady, and Antonina Styczén.
 A frequent collaborator with Boston-based collective Sparkhaven Theater, she has composed, performed, and directed music for multiple original productions both in person and virtually.
 Upcoming events include performances with the Boston New Music Initiative and the Montreal Creative Music Lab, as well as premieres by Nightingale Vocal Ensemble and cellist Seth Parker Woods.

-Alissa is a fourth year PhD student at Northwestern University under the mentorship of Alex Mincek, Jay Alan Yim, and Hans Thomalla.
+Alissa is a fourth year PhD student at Northwestern University under the mentorship of Alex Mincek and Jay Alan Yim.
 She holds a master's degree from the Boston Conservatory at Berklee where she studied with Marti Epstein and Felipe Lara, and was awarded the Roger Sessions Memorial Composition Award.
 She completed her bachelor's degree at Oral Roberts University in her hometown of Tulsa, Oklahoma.

 Alissa also teaches music to students with autism and other cognitive, physical, and behavioral disabilities virtually in the Boston Public School system through Open Door Arts.